lordfeck/rsru/docs/HOWTO.md

 This section uses Perl lists.
 Please edit only the values inside the `[ EDIT_THESE ],` list, i.e. between the brackets. **The category list and known keys list must be single words, or phrases with underscores.
 Do not use spaces.** If you mess with the list formatting RSRU and its big brother Perl will not like you.

 `cats` a Perl list of the default categories.
 The categories in your entries should match one of these, but this isn't necessary.
-Unknown categories will have pages generated regardless.
+Unknown categories will have pages generated regardless. **Do not use spaces for the cat names, but you may use underscores or hyphens in their place.**

 `knownKeys` A list of keys that are possible to be in each entry text file.
 Each of these keys should also exist in the rsru_entry.html and rsru_entry_img.html template files.
 When building an entry, RSRU will look for each of these keys in each of your entry text files, then fill their values into their placeholders in the template. **NOTE:** *desc* should always be in this list.